-Houston Texans eliminated Cincinnati in the first round of the play-offs for the second time in as many seasons following a 19-13 success.
+Houston Texans eliminated the Cincinnati Bengals in the first round of the play-offs for the second time in as many seasons following a 19-13 success.

 Arian Foster rushed for 140 yards and a touchdown to secure a return trip to the number two seeded New England Patriots, a fixture where their season began to unravel with a heavy loss last month.